3-D Printing

 3D-printed skull and braille accessible game piece prototype

-CITL also maintains two CAD stations for clients interested to design their own models using software environments including MAYA, Cinema 4D and Blender.
+CITL continues to maintain two CAD stations for clients interested to design their own models using software environments including MAYA, Cinema 4D and Blender.

 photo of Raise3D printer